 Do I need to register my passport to use an eSIM in Sudan?

-Is there 4G coverage in Khartoum?
+Is 4G coverage available in Khartoum?

 How many GB do I need for a week in Sudan?